Hey everyone, welcome to PT Pioneer. This is your ultimate destination for all things related to the fitness industry.

 I’m talking about physiotherapy and strength and conditioning.

-The Difference Between Corrective Exercise, Physiotherapy and Strength & Conditioning
+The Difference Between Corrective Exercise, Physiotherapy, and Strength & Conditioning

 Before we go into differences, let’s look at the similarities first.

-Strength and conditioning are geared towards improved athletic performance, physiotherapy is aimed at improved post-injury/post recovery function, and corrective exercise aims to improve or restore general function.
+Strength and conditioning are geared towards improved athletic performance, physiotherapy is aimed at improved post-injury/post-recovery function, and corrective exercise aims to improve or restore general function.

 And that’s pretty much it from a similar perspective.
 So what are the differences?

-In order to understand those, we’ll need to define what the other two are.
+To understand those, we’ll need to define what the other two are.

 Strength and Conditioning

 Strength and Conditioning is an exercise science practice aimed at improving athletic performance.

 The first is to enhance physical performance through strength, power, endurance, and agility.